 Exam Board: EDEXCEL

-You could take this course to complement other advanced level courses or to prepare for the A2 part of an Advanced GCE in Spanish, which could lead you onto higher education to study Spanish, Languages or more general higher education courses.
-With further training, you could go into a job requiring a knowledge of Spanish or Languages such as Teaching, Translating to name a few or you may wish to use your Spanish to study or work abroad.
-You could also go straight into a job as the AS GCE is a recognised qualification that will help you develop the skills, understanding and knowledge that many employers across lots of industries are looking for, especially in the travel and tourism sector.
+You could take this course to complement other advanced level courses that may overlap with Biology such as Chemistry and Physics or more general subjects that may not relate to the sciences.
+You could also take it to prepare for higher education, or to prepare for the A2 part of an Advanced GCE in Biology, which could lead onto other science related subjects or more general higher education courses.
+With further training, you could go into a job related to Biology such as Medicine, Nursing, Veterinary Science, Biotechnology, Forensics, Education, Science Technology, Sports Science, Business Science, Marine Biology to name a few.
+You could also go straight into a job as the AS GCE is a recognised qualification that will help you to develop the basic skills, understanding and knowledge that many employers across lots of industries are looking for.